marcusbecker/node-js-word-game/README.md

 ## What is it

-It is a multiplayer word game builded with Node.js
+It is a multiplayer word game built with Node.js

 ## How to start
 Download the project and [Node.js](https://nodejs.org/en/)